American civil religion: Japanese Americans

 Iwamura argues that the pilgrimages made by Japanese Americans to the sites of World War II-era internment camps have formed a Japanese American version of civil religion.
 Starting in 1969 the Reverend Sentoku Maeda and Reverend Soichi Wakahiro began pilgrimages to Manzanar National Historic Site in California.
 These pilgrimages included poetry readings, music, cultural events, a roll call of former internees, and a nondenominational ceremony with Protestant and Buddhist ministers and Catholic and Shinto priests.
 The event is designed to reinforce Japanese American cultural ties and to ensure that such injustices will never occur again.

 Hispanic and Latino Americans

 Mexican-American labor leader César Chávez, by virtue of having holidays, stamps, and other commemorations of his actions, has practically become a "saint" in American civil religion, according to León.
-He was raised in the Catholic tradition and using Catholic rhetoric.
+He was raised in the Catholic tradition and used Catholic rhetoric.
 His "sacred acts", his political practices couched in Christian teachings, became influential to the burgeoning Chicano movement and strengthened his appeal.
 By acting on his moral convictions through nonviolent means, Chávez became sanctified in the national consciousness, says León.